Cabin in the Woods

-Eight thousand Maine veterans live in poverty.
-One in ten is homeless.
+Hundreds of Maine Veterans are homeless.
 These statistics need to change.
 We have been working tirelessly to find ways to shelter and care for the men and women who have served our country.

-We are proud to announce that Volunteers of America Northern New England has received funding that will allow us to build our Cabin in the Woods Community.
+We are thrilled to announce our Cabin in the Woods Community.
 It's the first project of its kind in the state of Maine, and the only program in Maine that will house homeless male and female veterans, as well as their families.

 We will be constructing 21 energy-efficient, ADA accessible residential cabins (16 one bedroom and 5 two bedroom), with special attention to maintaining a rustic, wooded, private setting for each.
 Also on site will be a two bedroom cabin for office and community space.

 With an emphasis on family reunification and employment, Cabin in the Woods will work with many local, regional, state and federal agencies to meet the needs of veterans and their families.

 The $4.2 million development cost of the project will be funded primarily by Maine Housing Tax Credit Allocation.
 Our work continues with Maine Housing to finalize the timeline and construction documents.
 We have partnered with the Veterans Administration to secure a 75 year lease on the land and the Home Depot Foundation is generously funding a portion of the cabin construction costs.